-The following table sets forth information concerning our executive officers, as of March 31, 2023.
-For information with respect to Dr. Young, please refer to "Election of Directors."
+The following table sets forth information concerning our executive officers, as of May 1, 2025.
+For information with respect to Mr. Ng and Dr. Young, please refer to "Election of Directors."

 Name Age Position

-Dr. David Young 70 President and Chief Executive Officer
+George Ng 51 Chief Executive Officer

-Dr. Sian Bigora 62 Chief Development Officer
+Dr. Sian Bigora 64 Chief Development Officer

-Michael Floyd 67 Chief Operations Officer
+Wendy Guy 60 Chief Administrative Officer

-Wendy Guy 58 Chief Administrative Officer
+Patrick Lin 59 Chief Business and Strategy Officer

-Patrick Lin 57 Chief Business and Strategy Officer
+Russell Skibsted 66 Chief Financial Officer

-James Stanker 65 Chief Financial Officer
+Dr. David Young 72 President of Research and Development

-Sian Bigora, Pharm.D. - Dr. Bigora has served as our Chief Development Officer since October 4, 2017 and has over 20 years of pharmaceutical research, regulatory strategy and drug development experience working closely with Dr. Young.
+Sian Bigora, Pharm.D. - Dr. Bigora has served as our Chief Development and Regulatory Officer since October 4, 2017 and has over 30 years of pharmaceutical research, regulatory strategy and drug development experience.
 From 2009 to 2015 Dr. Bigora was Vice President of Regulatory Affairs at Questcor Pharmaceuticals (acquired by Mallinckrodt Pharmaceuticals in 2014), including leading efforts on modernizing the Acthar Gel label and in obtaining FDA approval in Infantile Spasms, events of material importance to Questcor's subsequent success.
 During her time at Questcor, she assisted in building an expert regulatory group to address both commercial and development needs for complex products such as Acthar.
 Dr. Bigora's role at Questcor included heading up the development of a safety pharmacovigilance group and a clinical quality group.
 Prior to her position at Questcor, Dr. Bigora was Vice President of Clinical and Regulatory Affairs, U.S. Operations of AGI Therapeutics, plc.
 In this role, she was responsible for the development and implementation of Global Phase 3 studies and interactions with regulatory authorities.
 Previously, she operated her own consulting company, serving as the regulatory and drug development expert team member for multiple small and mid-sized pharmaceutical companies.
 Dr. Bigora held multiple positions in regulatory affairs, operations and project management ending as VP of Regulatory Affairs at the Strategic Drug Development Division of ICON, plc, an international CRO, and at GloboMax LLC, a CRO specializing in FDA drug development, purchased by ICON plc in 2003.
 Prior to GloboMax, she worked in the Pharmacokinetics and Biopharmaceutics Laboratory at the School of Pharmacy, University of Maryland on the FDA funded Clinical Pharmacology contract and UMAB-FDA contract as a clinical scientist and instructor for FDA reviewers.
 Dr. Bigora received a Pharm.D. from the School of Pharmacy at the University of Maryland at Baltimore.